 A more intimate example of this consumer trap is recycled toilet paper.
 While environmentally friendly, this is a toxic choice for the consumer.

 In other words, an environmentally friendly, green product is not necessarily a nontoxic and healthy choice for your family!

 Organic Furniture Selection and Affordability

 Let’s say you’ve managed to find organic furniture that delivers what is claimed.
 There are a few brands out there that are flame retardant-free, fully recyclable and use solid wood frames, certified organic textiles, and water based adhesives.
-My favorite is Furnature which has been making nontoxic furniture since the early 1990’s – one of the very first to do so.

 Unfortunately, an option like this is much more expensive.
 In addition, the color selection is typically limited to white or beige.
 Good luck with that if you have toddlers or young children in the house!

 With conventional furniture a sketchy choice and organic furniture expensive and/or impractical, what is a health conscious consumer to do?
 Let’s dig deeper.

 What About Leather Furniture?